CarlosUziel/goi-strat/README.md

 <br>

-> This repository is an extract of all the code I developed during my PhD.
+> **Note**: This repository is an extract of all the code I developed during my PhD.
 While care has been taken to remove anything unrelated to `GoiStrat`, some artifacts might still be present.
 In any case, they can be safely ignored.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Project Documentation
+## 📚 Project Documentation

 The documentation for the GoiStrat workflow entire codebase is generated using Sphinx.
 To build the documentation, navigate to the `docs` directory and run the following command: